yoyis3000/particles/README.md

 **SEMVER IS CRUCIAL.** For questions, start at [semver.org](http://semver.org/).

+Please update the README for each component with each change.
+This helps us keep track of what's happened, and will also provide a decent upgrade log for when things change in bigger ways.

 If you have publishing rights to a component, this will go along smoothly.
 If not, find and go ask the maintainers of the component for code review to ensure quality and continuity.

+To publish it to NPM, now is the time to `npm publish`.